Deutsche Tourenwagen Masters: BOP

-Unique to the DTM is the "Success Ballast" system, this system means that teams that finish within the top 3 at any DTM race will be mandated to add additional weight {"Ballast"} to their car for the next session (The "session" refers to the next qualifying and race.
-If the team does not finish within the top 3 at the next race this additional weight will be removed), while initially receiving a large backlash from some teams and fans, the success of the ballast system has allowed for closer competition between teams and many other racing series are considering implementing this system.
+Unique to DTM is the "Success Ballast" system, this means that teams that finish within the top 3 at any race will be mandated to add additional weight to their car for the next session: qualifying and main races.
+If the team does not finish within the top 3 at the next race this additional weight will be removed.
+While it received backlash, the success of the ballast system has allowed for closer competition between teams.

 Prohibitions

-When DTM switched to GT3 specification cars they adopted the standard GT3 regulations on driver aids, which allowed for Traction Control, ABS and launch control, all of which were previously prohibited ,active suspension however remains prohibited.
-As for Communication systems, the GT3 generation of DTM allows for Pit-Boards as well as two-way direct radio communication allowing both the team to communicate to the driver, and the driver to communicate back to the team via the in built radio system, there are however several regulations regarding what may be communicated to and from drivers, specifically teams are forbidden from issuing "Team-Orders" which refers to the practice where a racing team with more than one driver, tells one of their drivers to do something on track that hinders their own performance or the performance of other competitors in the interest of "helping" their team mate, this practice is completely banned in DTM following prior controversy and is heavily regulated in many other series such as F1.
+When DTM switched to GT3 specification cars they adopted the standard GT3 regulations on driver aids, which allowed for Traction Control, ABS and launch control, all of which were previously prohibited, active suspension however remains prohibited.
+As for Communication systems, the GT3 generation of DTM allows for Pit-Boards as well as two-way direct radio communication allowing both the team to communicate to the driver, and the driver to communicate back to the team via the in built radio system, there are however several regulations regarding what may be communicated to and from drivers, specifically teams are forbidden from issuing "Team-Orders" which refers to the practice where a racing team with more than one driver, tells one of their drivers to do something on track that hinders their own performance or the performance of other competitors in the interest of "helping" their teammate, this practice is completely banned in DTM following prior controversy and is heavily regulated in many other series such as Formula One.